-In our modern cities and communities, we rely on access to utilities such as gas, electric, and water to ensure our homes are able to meet our basic everyday needs.
+In our modern cities and communities, we rely on access to utilities such as gas, electricity and water to ensure our homes can meet our basic everyday needs.

-Energy organizations use meters to track the amount of usage each customer generates.
-This allows for accurate billing of only the energy which they accessed.
+Energy organizations use meters to track each customer’s energy usage, ensuring accurate billing based only on the energy they consumed.

-These devices are often marked with utility meter tags.
-These metal identification tags provide information to both servicers and customers.
+These devices are often marked with utility meter tags, which are metal identification tags that provide information to both servicers and customers.

 Inspections